increments/js_rails_routes/README.md

-# rake js:rails:routes
+# rake js:routes

 Generate a ES6 module that contains Rails routes.

 ## Description

-This gem provides "js:rails:routes" rake task.
+This gem provides "js:routes" rake task.
 It generates a ES6 requirable module whith exports url helper functions defined by your Rails application.

 Suppose there are some routes defined: